 Standing orders are the written rules of a local council.
 Standing orders are essential to regulate the proceedings of a meeting.
-They are used to confirm or refer to various internal organisational and administrative arrangements.
+A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
 They are not the same as the policies of a council but standing orders may refer to them.